Faust (video game): Legacy

-During the first years after Fausts release, Eurogamer's John Bye recalled it as "one of the best adventure games of 1999" and a "truly excellent" title.
+During the first years after Fausts release, Eurogamers John Bye recalled it as "one of the best adventure games of 1999" and a "truly excellent" title.
 In 2001, Guillaume de Fondaumière retrospectively told Game.EXE that Faust was "very dear to all of us" at Arxel Tribe, despite its commercial performance.
 Adventure Gamers later named it the 94th-best adventure game released by 2011.
 The site's staff lauded Fausts uniqueness and depth, and singled out its soundtrack for praise.
 In 2018, John Walker offered a less positive lookback at Faust, as he disliked Cryo Interactive's entire catalogue of releases.
 Nevertheless, he argued that Faust was somewhat superior to Cryo's and Arxel Tribe's other output, and called it "not all that dreadful."

 Faust was one of many pop culture interpretations of its source material during the 1990s, including a board game (Doctor Faust) designed by Reinhold Wittig and "all manner of musical Faust adaptations", according to writer J. M. van der Laan.
 He grouped Arxel Tribe's Faust with other work that used Goethe's play as "window-dressing for mindless entertainments or marketing products such as lipstick, shampoo, cigars, even beer."
 Author Edwin Gentzler called Arxel's project part of a trend in games and comics that focused on the play's "theme of the competition between God and the Devil for Faust's soul."
 He noted that the Faust legend's prominence in games like Faust led to its being "culturally ingrained at a young age", among players who otherwise had no knowledge of Goethe's work.